PiBrewing/cbpi4-BM_Steps/README.md

 			- Time is remaining Boil time in Minutes

 - BM_Cooldown:
 	- Waits that Wort is cooled down to target temp and is sending a notification.
-Passive Step w/o any actor activities/logic
+Active Step if Actor is selected.
 	- Parameters:
 		- Temp: Target Temp for Notification
 		- Sensor: Sensor to be used for this step
 		- Kettle: Kettle to be used for this step
+		- Actor: Actor that is switched on during cooldown f selected (can be used to trigger a magnetic valve)
-		- Interval: Interval in minutes when Step is checking current temp and calclulating estimated end time (linear model)
+		- Interval: Interval in minutes when Step is checking current temp and calclulating estimated end time (2nd degree polynomial model)

 - BM_SimpleStep:
 	- Is sending a Notification and can wait on user